StephenWattam/pyre2/README.rst

 Credits
 =======

+Thanks to Mike Axiak, who did the bulk of the work.

 Though I ripped out the code, I'd like to thank David Reiss and Facebook for the initial inspiration.
 Plus, I got to